×

 All about Hawaiite and Trachyte Properties

 Know all about Hawaiite and Trachyte properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite and Trachyte belong to Igneous Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Trachyte is Aphanitic to Porphyritic.
 Hawaiite appears Dull and Soft and Trachyte appears Banded.
-The luster of Hawaiite is not available while that of Trachyte is metallic.
+The luster of Hawaiite is while that of Trachyte is metallic.
 Hawaiite is available in black, brown, light to dark grey colors whereas Trachyte is available in black, brown, dark greenish - grey, green, grey, light to dark grey, white colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Trachyte are cemetery markers, creating artwork.